 METHODE CHAMPENOISE: The labor-intensive and costly process whereby wine undergoes a secondary fermentation inside the bottle, creating bubbles.
-All Champagne and most high-quality sparkling wine is made by this process.
+This process makes all Champagne and most high-quality sparkling wine.
 See also charmat.

 METHUSELAH: An extra-large bottle holding 6 liters; the equivalent of eight standard bottles.